 Bacon is one of the most popular meat products out there.
 An American eats an average of 18 pounds of bacon annually.

 The National Pork Board said that more than half (53%) of the households in America have bacon on hand in the kitchen.
 It has become so natural to have bacon in the kitchen all the time.
 Does bacon go bad?
 Yes.
-If not stored properly, bacon will spoil in a span of seven days after sell-by date.
+If not stored properly, bacon will spoil in a span of seven days after the sell-by date.

 Signs of Spoiled Bacon

-Like other protein or meat products on the market, bacon usually has a sell-by date label instead of the expiration date.
+Like other protein or meat products on the market, bacon usually has a sell-by date label instead of an expiration date.
 Because of this, you may still consume your bacon even after the sell-by date has passed.
 Is your bacon still good for consumption though?
 What does spoiled bacon look like?

 It is easy to tell if your bacon has gone bad.
 Here are three ways to know if bacon is bad:

 Fresh bacon will always have its natural meaty smell.
-Your bacon is spoiled if it smells sour, fishy, rotting or just really unpleasant.
+Your bacon is spoiled if it smells sour, fishy, rotting, or just really unpleasant.
 Bacteria growth and rancidity can make bacon smell nasty.

 What Happens If You Eat Bad Bacon

-Any bad meat, including spoiled bacon, has a high risk of containing large amounts of bacteria including Staphylococcus, Salmonella, Bacillus, Clostridium and Escherichia coli.
+Any bad meat, including spoiled bacon, has a high risk of containing large amounts of bacteria including Staphylococcus, Salmonella, Bacillus, Clostridium, and Escherichia coli.
 Spoiled bacon will taste sour due to bacteria forming on it.
 What happens if you accidentally eat bad bacon?
 Food poisoning.

 Symptoms of food poisoning may include nausea and vomiting.
-You may also experience abdominal pain, fever, headache and body aches.
+You may also experience abdominal pain, fever, headache, and body aches.

 Many cases of food poisoning resolve on their own without any specific treatment.
-However, in some cases, people develop severe symptoms and complications like severe abdominal pain, vomiting of blood, severe dehydration, high fever and extreme drowsiness.
+However, in some cases, people develop severe symptoms and complications like severe abdominal pain, vomiting of blood, severe dehydration, high fever, and extreme drowsiness.
 It is best to consult your doctor if you suspect food poisoning to get proper treatment.

 How to Properly Store Bacon